AndrewAtLarge/BibUpdate/README.rst

   Limits the maximum line length in the output BibTeX_ file.
-In theory this is supposed to make it easier to compare the updated BibTeX_ file with the original one, however, this doesn't always wook.
+In theory this is supposed to make it easier to compare the updated BibTeX_ file with the original one, however, in practise this doesn't always work.

 Known issues
 ------------